Mungo Man and Mungo Lady, New South Wales

 - Zygomaturus: This semi-aquatic, hippo-like mammal is an ancestor of the modern wombat.
 It likely lived around the banks of the lakes, eating aquatic vegetables.

 However, as the lakes began to erode, life changed.
-Around 35, 000 years ago, the water became slightly lower, and the first dunes were formed.
+Around 35, 000 years ago, the water became slightly lower, and the first dunes of the lake mungo lunette were formed.
 The megafauna were gone, though life was still abundant.

 20, 000 years ago, the climate had changed considerably.
 The lakes were starting to dry, and people had to hunt and gather over large areas to survive.
 By 10, 000 years ago the lakes were no more, though people continued to live on the dunes, hunting seasonally.